Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 TOOTH PAIN

 Sudden tooth pain can be a sign of a variety of issues.
 If you have recently had a dental procedure done, this could mean that there is an infection at the incision site.
 You could also be experiencing tooth decay that is making your tooth more sensitive than usual.
-Cavities, gum disease, or a TMJ disorder are all possible culprits for your tooth pain, so you should seek out professional urgent dental care to ensure your teeth, gums, and jaw are healthy.
-Take an over-the-counter pain reliever and contact our office immediately.
+Cavities, gum disease, or a TMJ disorder are all possible culprits for your tooth pain, so you should seek out professional urgent

-SINUS PRESSURE AND DENTAL ISSUES
+SINUS PRESSURE AND DENTAL CONNECTIONS

 BLEEDING GUMS